 When we come to the point where we can admit that we are mad at God and confess that in our prayers, then we start the process of healing and peace rather than being overcome by feelings of hopelessness.

 We can be respectful of Him and know that He has our best in mind, even if we get angry.
 Sometimes we may simply be angry at the situation.
 At other times, the anger may be pointed quite a bit higher.

 How can we deal with those emotions in those situations?

-That’s a simple answer to a complex question so let’s just take a bit and explain a little deeper.
+The answer to our question about being angry with God is a complex question, so let’s just take it a bit deeper.
 There are no perfect answers here, but we do have some clues from scripture concerning what to do when you’re angry at God…

 “But now your kingdom must end, for the Lord has sought out a man after his own heart.
 The Lord has already appointed him to be the leader of his people, because you have not kept the Lord’s command.”
 1 Samuel:13